smitkoli18ce5005/Fundoo/README.md

 * Made Side Navigation component for dashboard
 * Created New Note component for adding notes
 * Created Display Note component for adding notes
+* Made Dashboard Header responsive and added Small Search Box component which can be toggled using Search button